ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.

-To initiate the collection job, the collector then issues a PUT request to `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.
+To initiate the collection job, the collector issues a PUT request to `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.
 The body of the request is structured as follows:

-[OPEN ISSUE: Decide if and how the collector's request is authenticated.
+[OPEN ISSUE: Decide if and how the Collector's request is authenticated.
 If not, then we need to ensure that collection job URIs are resistant to enumeration attacks.]